 Once upon a time, as many other times back then, there was a little puppy named Fido.
 He was small, but he was going to grow up fast.
-That’s why he and other puppies were sent to a special school, where he would learn how to behave to become better friends and supporters of people.
+That’s why he and other puppies were sent to a particular school, where he would learn how to behave to become better friends and supporters of people.

 The other puppies each had different levels of training in puppyhood.
 However, they all proudly and ceaselessly longed for the status of man’s best friend.
-There was also a hierarchy of the best-trained puppies upon the completion of this school and, depending on their results, they had the chance to find a master.
+There was also a hierarchy of the best-trained puppies upon the completion of this school, and depending on their results, they had the chance to find a master.

-Some puppies had a better pedigree: their parents were race dogs, or winners of beauty trophies, or circus stars, or lifeguards, or dogs in anti-drug fighting teams.
+Some puppies had a better pedigree: their parents were race dogs, winners of beauty trophies, circus stars, lifeguards, or dogs in anti-drug fighting teams.
 One of them even had an ancestor who had been the dog of a soldier whose life he saved in a war.
 A great honor to have the opportunity to rise to such a standard in the family… he thought!

-“Hey Fiddy, what’s up with you?
+“Hey, Fiddy, what’s up with you?
 Bow-wow!”

 “I don’t understand what you’re saying.
 And my name is Fido”.

 “Why won’t you wag your tail like the other dogs?
 You wag it constantly.
 And you have not yet lived up to your high name!”

 “I don’t understand.
 None of my colleagues wags his tail the same way.
 Me neither”.